CleverRaven/Cataclysm-DDA/data/mods/Megafauna/readme.md

 *Unlikely, but not unthinkable future additions*
 More widespread scope both timeframe and geographically Late Pleistocene Flora
-Touch mapgen to create more realistic pleistocene biomes Mutations/Mutagen line fitting the setting (Mammoth Mutagen, for example)
+Touch mapgen to create more realistic Pleistocene biomes Mutations/Mutagen line fitting the setting (Mammoth Mutagen, for example)